SETAP-23-24/timetable-scheduler-docs/docs/source/index.rst

 Welcome to the documentation for our SETAP project: A Timetable Scheduler
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Our **Timetable Scheduler** is a Flutter Application for university students, students can import their timetable and be notified when they need to leave for their next session.
+They will also be notified of any changes to their timetable E.G. the room is changed.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` instructions.

 .. note::